 Our gardens and landscaping offer plenty of places for insects to live, feed, and breed—spiders feed on insects.
 If you have large populations of insects living in your yard, you will, in turn, have large populations of spiders preying on those insects.

-While hunting insects near the exterior of your home, spiders will sometimes find their way inside following their prey.
-Spiders and insects get into homes and other buildings through cracks in exterior walls and foundation, along utilities, and though spaces around windows, doors, and air-conditioning units.
+While hunting insects near the exterior of your home, spiders will sometimes find their way inside, following their prey.
+Spiders and insects get into homes and other buildings through cracks in exterior walls and foundations, along with utilities, and through spaces around windows, doors, and air-conditioning units.

 Where will I find house spiders?